Animate from Scratch in VoxEdit and animation bug solving

 Common problem: once you have completed the new hierarchy the objects could have been displaced in the space, just arrangle them properly and continue the process.

-- 3D Viewport
+3D Viewport

 ll find what you are working on and you will be able to move rotate and edit the different parts.

-- Library | Inspector
+Library | Inspector

-- Timeline
+Timeline

-Here is where the magic starts, you will notice it has a max time of 20 seconds, from then it will automaticaly loop.
+Here is where the magic starts, you will notice it has a max time of 20 seconds, from then it will automatically loop.
 However if you stop your animation before the 20 secs it will loop from the moment the last frame stops.

-Basic Animations
+Basic animations

 In the image on the right you can find the 8 different animation curves, which you can only expand or shorten in the timeline.